cncf/devstats.archive/ADDING_NEW_PROJECT.md

 - Set project databases (Influx and Postgres).
 - Set it to `disabled: true` for now.
 - CNCF join dates are listed here: https://github.com/cncf/toc#projects
+- Add this new project config to 'All' project in `projects.yaml all/psql.sh grafana/dashboards/all/dashboards.json scripts/all/repo_groups.sql`.
+Add entire new project as a new repo group in 'All' project.
 - Update `cron/cron_db_backup_all.sh devel/reinit.sh devel/import_affs.sh devel/update_affs.sh devel/add_single_metric_all.sh grafana/copy_grafana_dbs.sh devel/get_grafana_dbs.sh devel/add_single_metric_all_custom_gaps.sh devel/tags.sh devel/get_all_databases.sh` but do not install yet.
 - Add new domain for the project: `projectname.cncftest.io`.
 If using wildcard domain like *.devstats.cncf.io - this step is not needed.
 - Add google analytics for the new domain and update /etc/grafana.projectname/grafana.ini with its `UA-...`.